 nx affected --target=test.
 If you can predict which 5 tests are usually run together, you can split all the related code into a separate library to allow the two groups of 5 tests to be executed independently.

 nx dep-graph command generates a graph of how apps and libraries depend on each other.
 If most of your code lives in a few giant libraries, this visualization doesn't provide much value.
+Adding the

 You can enforce constraints on how different types of libraries depend on each other using tags.
 Following pre-determined conventions on what kind of code can go in different types of libraries allows your tagging system to enforce good architectural patterns.